 Income and employment

 Credit card providers use details of your income and employment to help determine your credit and balance transfer limit.
 Earning a low income, only working casually or part-time and even changing jobs could mean that you're approved for a lower credit limit than if you were working full-time.

-However, it is less about the actual numbers and more about how your income compares to your expenses.
+However, it is less about the absolute numbers and more about how your income compares to your expenses.
 When you apply for a credit card, you will have to provide details of all of your sources of income as well as your expenses (rent or mortgage payments, childcare, groceries, etc).
 If you’re spending the majority of what you earn (or more), it will be looked upon less favourably than if you were saving every month.